 Deep Excavation System (DES)

 Van Oord has developed a technique for dredging at great water depths.
 This Deep Excavation System (DES) is an innovative method for preparing the seabed profile for installing offshore pipelines.
 The DES allows dredging to take place at depths varying from 100 to at least 1,000 metres.
 Van Oord's flexible fall pipe vessels can be equipped with this in-house developed system.
 It consists of the combination of a sophisticated grab and a Fall Pipe Operated Verhicle (FPROV).
 The Deep Excavation System has a very accurate control system and generates only limited turbidity, which is vital in view of potential nearby sensitive marine environment like coral.

 Exceptional piece of equipment: Bravenes

 The latest addition to our fleet of flexible fallpipe vessels is Bravenes, a unique piece of equipment within Van Oord’s fleet.
-The vessel, with a deadweight of 14,000 tonnes, a length of 154 metres, and a beam of 28 metres, will be suitable for installing a wide range of rock sizes.
+The vessel, with a deadweight of 14,000 tonnes, a length of 154 metres, and a beam of 28 metres, is suitable for installing a wide range of rock sizes.

 Bravenes is equipped to perform three different types of rock installation, namely the fallpipe through the moon pool, a fallpipe over the side, or a tremie pipe over the side.
 This third ship configuration allows the vessel to install rock very close to offshore platforms, such as monopiles.
 Bravenes brings a new level of innovation to subsea rock installation.